F.E.A.R. Extraction Point: Plot

 The game opens with Alma Wade's physical form approaching Paxton Fettel's corpse, as Fettel's threat of war from the original F.E.A.R. is heard; "A war is coming.
 I've seen it in my dreams.
 Fires sweeping over the earth.
 Bodies in the streets.
 Cities turned to dust.
 Retaliation."
 The game then cuts to moments after the end of the original game; the helicopter evacuating F.E.A.R.'s Point Man and Jin Sun-Kwon and Delta Force's Douglas Holiday has crashed into a derelict building.
 All three have survived, but they find Fairport mysteriously empty.
-Jin speculates that it must have been evacuated due to the destruction of the Origin facility, but Holiday points out that a city can't be evacuated so completely that quickly.
+Jin speculates that it must have been evacuated due to the destruction of the Origin facility, but Holiday points out that a city can not be completely evacuated that quickly.
 Jin then suggests that it may be something to do with Alma.

 Cut off from Holiday and Jin, Point Man arranges to meet them nearby.
-As he enters a church, he is confronted by Paxton Fettel, who notes that the circumstances do not make sense, as Point Man already killed him, something about which he isn't happy.
+Entering a church, he is confronted by Paxton Fettel, who notes that the circumstances do not make sense; Point Man already killed him, about which he is not happy.
 Fettel reactivates the dormant Replicas, forcing Point Man to fight his way through them.
 En route to the rendezvous point with the others, he once again begins to have hallucinations of Fettel and Alma, in one of which she says, "please don't let them hurt me."

 Meanwhile, Holiday and Jin are also separated.
 Holiday learns that an extraction point has been established on the roof of Auburn Memorial Hospital, and so arranges for the three to meet there.
 After Holiday and Point Man rendezvous, they head through the warehouse district.
 However, they are stalked by semi-transparent supernatural creatures, and Holiday is brutally killed.
 Point Man heads into the subway alone, continuing to engage Replicas.